sbabic/swupdate/doc/source/suricatta.rst

 Suricatta regularly polls a remote server for updates, downloads, and installs them.
-Thereafter, it reboots the system and reports the update status to the server, based on an update state variable currently stored in U-Boot's environment ensuring persistent storage across reboots.
+Thereafter, it reboots the system and reports the update status to the server, based on an update state variable currently stored in bootloader's environment ensuring persistent storage across reboots.
 Some U-Boot script logics or U-Boot's ``bootcount`` feature may be utilized to alter this update state variable, e.g., by setting it to reflect failure in case booting the newly flashed root file system has failed